uviclibraries/html-css/index.md

 ## Why HTML & CSS?

 HTML and CSS are the foundational languages used to build websites.
 By learning how they work, you’ll be a step ahead when it comes to design, marketing, and several other website related tasks.

-That said you don’t need to be an HTML/CSS expert to build a user-friendly website for yourself or your organization.
+This workshop will introduce you to the basics of HTML and CSS that will give you the skills you need to build a simple user-friendly website.

 ## Learning objectives